arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 	> ![Facebook Site URL](images/configure-mobile-service-url-facebook.png?raw=true "Facebook Site URL")

-1. Back in the Windows Azure Portal go to the **Identity** tab from the Mobile Service and configure the corresponding settings, such as the application's consumer key and secret.
+1. Back in the Microsoft Azure Portal go to the **Identity** tab from the Mobile Service and configure the corresponding settings, such as the application's consumer key and secret.

 1. Configure Push Notifications.